brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+48. **Mary and the Witch's Flower**

+  A cute anime about a young girl who stumbles into the world of witchcraft.
+Very reminiscent of Howl's Moving Castle, but with a less encompassing world.

 47. **Den of Thieves**

     A heist movie with a pretty solid cast.
 Gerard Butler plays a shitty, dirty cop well.
 He was definitely believable as "the guy who treats everyone like shit, but we're supposed to believe he is a very good dad who just loves his daughters."
 The plot was decently executed, but it's mostly just a movie with lots of bro posturing and guns.
 Not a bad way to spend a couple hours on the couch.